janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 ### 3. CellsInMicrofluidic

 This code try to combine the two previous simulation to get an understanding of the cell growth in a Porous Microfluidic Device.
 A nutrient that limit the cell growth is present that difusses and move with a flux.
 To avoid using a lot of computational resources the liquid cells of the CellInLiquid simulation where avoided adding insted a force to the cell proportional to the velocity of the flux.

+### 4. CellInPorusMicrofluidic

+Builds a porus media using a probability distrubiution where cells grow and became more complex thanks to a nutrient present that difuses.
+Complexity is implemented as a new parameter of each cells that changes while uptaking the nutrient from the media, the cell decides randomly if it grows bigger or it makes the complexity higher.

+There is a comented block that adds a new secretor from the cell that degrades the walls